Domestication of the cat: DNA and phylogenetic evidence

-Domesticated cats originated from near-eastern and Egyptian populations of F.s. lybica.
+Domesticated cats originated from near-eastern and Egyptian populations of F. s. lybica.
 The former gathered around human agricultural colonies themselves, while the latter (~1500 BC) seems mainly attractive in behavioral traits.
-They started spreading during neolithic times, but did not become widespread in the Old World until classical antiquity.
+They started spreading during Neolithic times, but did not become widespread in the Old World until classical antiquity.
 A newer study from 2018 moves the earlier origin to Southwest Asia.

+Genetic technologies

+Scientists and veterinarians specifically have incorporated an important tool known as race and breed identification panels to learn more about the specific genetics that align with these dominating regions domesticated cat breeds originate from.
+While the primary lineages are listed above with their respective regions, this form of genetic technology made it possible to simplify and distinguish certain areas of these regions.
+For example, the Maine Coon breed was predominantly from Western Europe, while the Siamese breed dominated in Southeast Asia.
+Tests showing the DNA markers that are used to distinguish genetic discrepancies forensically can also be purchased by an owner for individual use.

+An abundance of accessible sources that incorporate breed identification panels can be utilized for personal use by breeders and owners to determine the genetic workup of a domesticated cat.
+Due to the highly known genetic distinction within the Felidae family, "this international cat parentage and identification panel has a power of exclusion comparable to panels used in other species, ranging from 90.08% to 99.79% across breeds and 99.47% to 99.87% in random-bred cat populations."
+With such a high power of exclusion, it can be said that the possibility of genetic similarities occurring within cat breeds is more uncommon than others.

 Traits

-A 2014 study compares many cat genomes with tiger and dog genomes.
+A 2014 study compared many cat genomes with tiger and dog genomes.
 Genomic regions under selection in domestic cats include those involved in neuronal processes (fear and reward behavior) and in homologous recombination (increased recombination frequency).
 In addition, the KIT mutations responsible for the white-spotted phenotype were identified.

 The blotched tabby cat trait (Aminopeptidase Q mutation) arose in the Middle Ages.
 Wild-type cats have a mackerel pattern.